-Wireguard is not only lighter weight than OpenVPN, it's simpler, smaller, and most importantly does less.
+WireGuard is not only lighter weight than OpenVPN, it’s simpler, smaller, and most importantly does less.
 The final point may to some seem like a bad thing, but is actually great!
-The Unix Philosophy defines that tools should do 1 thing, and do it well.
-Wireguard simply creates networks and tunnels, no funky networking, no custom authentication, no complexity.
+The Unix Philosophy defines that tools should do one thing, and do it well.
+WireGuard simply creates networks and tunnels, no funky networking, no custom authentication, no complexity.

-There is an official quick start guide, however as someone just getting started with wireguard, and has little experience in the Linux network stack, it was a lot to try and understand at once.
+There is an official quick start guide, however as someone just getting started with WireGuard, and with little experience in the Linux network stack, it was a lot to understand at once.
 There is however a much simpler way of getting started: